 My parents often question the life we lead.
-Well meaning as parents are, they want our lives to be better than their own, and to them that means easier.
+Well-meaning as parents are, they want our lives to be better than their own, and to them, that means easier.
 Why on earth do you bother raising your own meat?
 Meat comes from the grocery store, pre-packaged, sliced and ready to go.
 Modern conveniences are designed to be just that: convenient.
 Anything else means taking a step backward, adding labor and drudgery to your life.
-Why would you choose do that?
+Why would you choose to do that?

 Honestly, homesteading is just plain fun.
 I love watching my bees streaming in and out of the hive, just wondering where each one is headed.
 Given a choice, there’s no place I’d rather be than pulling weeds in the garden on the perfect summer day.
 Deborah Niemann, the author of Homegrown and Handmade sums it up nicely:

 “When I was telling a friend about how busy I had been lately, she asked, “When do you do anything for yourself ?”
 I laughed, and explained that everything I do is for me.
 We do not have to do any of the things that I write about in this book.
 That means that if I am doing it, I love doing it.
 Rather than watching television or working out at a gym, I spend my time doing things that are practical and real.”

 I’m not looking for easy.
 If every part of life were easy, it’d be awfully boring.
 I’m looking for fulfilling.
 I want to know that I’ve produced something with my own two hands.
 That my day has meant something, and that at the end of any given hour I’ve produced something, learned something or quite simply just tangibly lived.

 More often than not, making things yourself saves money.
 Sure, no one is paying you to make dinner, but you’re not paying someone else to make your dinner either.
 Every time you eat out or buy convenience food, you have to pay for that convenience.
 If you didn’t make it, someone had to.
 Few people these days know that it cost about 15 cents to make that $3 bakery cookie.